Have you ever wondered what exactly constitutes a healthy diet?

 Essential and Non-Essential Amino Acids

 The body absorbs protein from food, breaks it down, and reconstructs many of the amino acids.

 Of the 20 known amino acids, 9 are called “essential amino acids” because they cannot be synthesized in sufficient quantities in the body.

 Essential amino acids must be obtained from the food that we eat.

-The eight essential amino acids are methionine, threonine, tryptophan, leucine, isoleucine, lysine, valine and phenylalanine.
+The nine essential amino acids are histidine, methionine, threonine, tryptophan, leucine, isoleucine, lysine, valine and phenylalanine.